UN fails to extend aid deliveries to Syrian rebel-held area

 In early July 2020, China and Russia vetoed a U.N. resolution that would have maintained two border crossing points from Turkey for humanitarian aid to Idlib.
 Days later, the council authorized the delivery of aid through just one of those crossings, Bab al-Hawa.

 In a compromise with Russia, that one-year mandate was extended on July 9, 2021, for six months, with an additional six months subject to a “substantive report” from U.N.
 Secretary-General Antonio Guterres.
-This was effectively a year-long mandate because a second resolution wasn’t needed, and that mandate expires this Sunday.
+This was effectively a year-long mandate because a second resolution wasn’t needed.

 U.N. spokesman Stephane Dujarric called cross-border aid critical for men, women and children in the northwest and stressed the importance of long-term planning, including to costs.